urbanjost/M_intrinsics/md7/OPEN.md

   SUPPRESS, or PROCESSOR DEFINED.
 The
   SIGN= specifier is permitted only for a connection for formatted input/output.
-It specifies the current value of the sign mode (10.8.4, 9.6.2.14) for this connection.
-This is a changeable mode (9.5.2).
+It specifies the current value of the sign mode this connection.
+This is a changeable mode.
 If this specifier is omitted in an OPEN statement that initiates a connection, the default value is PROCESSOR DEFINED.